mfrager/mystery/README.md

 ## The "Interactive Transformation" Protocol

-This protocol requires a two-step interaction after the initial data is sent.
-It perfectly satisfies all your constraints:
 1. Two Key Pairs: The Data Owner (O) and Verifier (V) each have their own (pk_O, sk_O) and (pk_V, sk_V).
 2. sk_O is Never Sent: The Data Owner's private key is only ever used locally by the owner.
 3. Mappings are Secret to Verifier: The Data Owner has no knowledge of the mapping rules.